Cape Elizabeth, Maine: Government and politics

-The Town Manager since January 30, 2017 is Matthew E. Sturgis.
-The Superintendent of Schools is Donna Wolfrom.
+The Town Manager is Patrick Fox.
+The Superintendent of Schools is Dr. Christopher Record.

+Election results

+Cape Elizabeth voted for all Republican presidential candidates from 1968–1988 by double digit margins, then voted Republican narrowly in the three way election of 1992, and has voted for each of the seven Democratic presidential candidates since 1996; five of them by double digits.

 Media

 Cape Elizabeth is served by a community newspaper, the Cape Courier.
 The nonprofit, biweekly paper is largely supported by volunteers, and was started by Ellen Van Fleet and Jan Soland in 1988.
-The Current, a weekly that began publishing in 2001, also serves the town, as well as the neighboring communities of Scarborough and South Portland.
-The earliest newspaper in town was the Casket, published in 1868 by George Libby, a realtor.
-The Coast Watch was a weekly newspaper started in 1895, lasting 20 years.

 In 1881, the Cape Elizabeth Sentinel was published in Ferry Village, now a part of South Portland.
 This weekly lasted nearly 30 years.